WHO calls for China to release missing virus data

 Delve deeper: China has always had a transparency issue.
 So, it was hardly surprising that the initial Covid-19 crisis in Wuhan was shrouded in secrecy.

-Witch hunt: major cover-up by the ruling Communist Party triggered a witch hunt against “whistleblowers” and medical staff warning of an impending epidemic.
+Witch hunt: A major cover-up by the ruling Communist Party triggered a witch hunt against “whistleblowers” and medical staff warning of an impending epidemic.

 Victim of secrecy: Citizen journalist Zhang Zhan went missing after her online reports showed the chaos that followed after the Wuhan outbreak.
 She was later sentenced to four years in prison in 2020 for “picking quarrels and provoking trouble.”